photoprism/photoprism/README.md

 ![](https://dl.photoprism.app/img/ui/desktop-1000px.jpg)

-To get a first impression, you're welcome to play with our public demo at [demo.photoprism.app](https://demo.photoprism.app/) (also available in [Deutsch](https://demo-de.photoprism.app/), [Français](https://demo-fr.photoprism.app/), and [汉语](https://demo-zh.photoprism.app/)).
+To get a first impression, you are welcome to play with our public demo at [demo.photoprism.app](https://demo.photoprism.app/)
+(also available in [Deutsch](https://demo-de.photoprism.app/), [Français](https://demo-fr.photoprism.app/), and [汉语](https://demo-zh.photoprism.app/)).

 ## Feature Overview ##